The ECB publishes aggregated supervisory banking statistics on the following aspects of banks designated as significant institutions (SIs):

 3) The Level 1, 2 and 3 asset categories include only financial instruments measured at fair value.

-Download the report containing a comprehensive set of statistics, with a reference period of (or up to) second quarter 2019:
+Download the report containing a comprehensive set of statistics, with a reference period of (or up to) first quarter 2020:

 Supervisory banking statistics (Statistical Data Warehouse)